funbox/init-exporter/readme.md

 sudo stop fb-myapp
 ```

-To remove upstart scripts and helpers for a particular application you can run
+To remove init scripts and helpers for a particular application you can run

 ```bash
 sudo init-export -u -f upstart myapp